 What happens when there are very high tides?

 The Discovery Centre has been designed to cope with the high tides that periodically cover the ground where the building is located, and indeed sometimes flow over the road.
 The floor of the building is raised 1.2m up above the road level so that it will remain unaffected by the ebb and flow of the sea.
-What we saw happen at a particularly high tide, the Spring tide recently, amply demonstrates the way the Centre is integrated with the natural environment.
+What we saw happen at a particularly high tide, the Spring Tide, amply demonstrates the way the centre is integrated with the natural environment.

 With so much glass, might birds not crash into the windows?